taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 ]
 ```

-Above, we are basically setting up the watcher to run the `node node_modules/webpack/bin/webpack.js watch --mode development` script which will run Webpack in development mode and wacth for any changes.
+Above, we are basically setting up the watcher to run the `node node_modules/webpack/bin/webpack.js watch --mode development` script which will run Webpack in development mode and watch for any changes.
 The last part, which is the `cd` option, tells the watcher which directory to run that script from.

 If you're not familiar with the `watch` option for Webpack, you find out more about it [here](https://webpack.js.org/configuration/watch/).

-Now, when we start up our Phoenix application using `mix phx.server`, we can validate Webpack is also being executed by a the watcher we created by checking the terminal logs and seeing a message that declares Webpack was succesfully compiled.
+Now when we start up our Phoenix application using `mix phx.server`, we can validate Webpack is also being executed by a the watcher we created by checking the terminal logs and seeing a message that declares Webpack was succesfully compiled.

 ```
 Generated example_app app